AlexanderBarbu/HTB-Academy/OS Fundamentals/Windows Fundamentals/WF_Notes.md

 It includes many built-in features that can be abused and has suffered from a wide variety of critical vulnerabilities, resulting in widely used and very effective remote and local exploits.

 Microsoft has improved upon Windows security over the years.
-As our world's interconnectedness continues to expand and attackers become more sophisticated, Microsoft has continued to add new features that can be used by systems administrators to:
+As our worlds interconnectedness continues to expand and attackers become more sophisticated, Microsoft has continued to add new features that can be used by systems administrators to:

 - Harden systems
 - Actively block intrusion attempts